- Public Trustee

-See the Misstatement of Redemption Amount notice document at the bottom of this page.
+See the "NOTICE" Misstatement of Redemption Amount notice document at the bottom of this page.

 Junior Lien Holder Redemption

 To exercise a right of redemption, a junior lien holder must properly file an Intent to Redeem with the Public Trustee eight (8) business days after the sale.
 A lien holder Intent to Redeem form is available for download or from the Bradford Publishing Company form Number 979. (see bottom of page for additional information)